ibm-cloud-docs/Cloudant/offerings/connecting.md

 de810d0e-763f-46a6-ae88-50823dc85581-bluemix, and resulting example external endpoint would be de810d0e-763f-46a6-ae88-50823dc85581-bluemix.cloudantnosqldb.appdomain.cloud.

-For more information about how to block public network connectivity via IP allowlisting, see [Secure access control](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-security#secure-access-control).
+For more information about how to block public network connectivity by using IP allow listing, see [Secure access control](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-security#secure-access-control).
 {: note}

 ## Service credentials
 {: #service-credentials-con}

-To generate service credentials for {{site.data.keyword.cloudant_short_notm}} via the {{site.data.keyword.cloud_notm}}
+To generate service credentials for {{site.data.keyword.cloudant_short_notm}} by using the {{site.data.keyword.cloud_notm}}
 Dashboard, see the [Creating an {{site.data.keyword.cloudant_short_notm}} instance on {{site.data.keyword.cloud_notm}}](/docs/Cloudant?topic=Cloudant-getting-started-with-cloudant) tutorial.
 To generate service credentials from the {{site.data.keyword.cloud_notm}} CLI, see [Creating credentials for your {{site.data.keyword.cloudant_short_notm}}
 service](/docs/Cloudant?topic=Cloudant-creating-an-ibm-cloudant-instance-on-ibm-cloud-by-using-the-ibm-cloud-cli#creating-an-ibm-cloudant-instance-on-ibm-cloud-by-using-the-ibm-cloud-cli).